 Dear Mancuso Lighting Team,

-We wish you a peaceful holiday and New Year.
-2019 was an exciting year for us at Eternal Summer, and we couldn't have met our level of success without you.
+We wish you a peaceful holiday and new year.
+This year was an exciting one for us at Eternal Summer, and we couldn't have met our level of success without you.

 This year, we were able to expand our product line to include an eco-friendly sunscreen option in SPF 70, ensuring our customers receive the best protection while we continue to uphold our green earth mission.
 We couldn't have achieved this without all of our clients and partners.